-5. Integrity
+5.INTEGRITY

 - 5.1 The activities undertaken by EQ-Arts, as set out in this Framework, are based on the governing principle that all institutions will be treated fairly and equally in having open access to the professional knowledge and experience of EQ-Arts.
-Therefore, the mission of EQ-Arts is to assure and enhance quality across the CPAD sector as a whole in ways that are even-handed and impartial. - 5.2 In this latter respect, EQ-Arts does not accept, or enter into, exclusive contracts with individual institutions for paid 'consultancy' where the purpose is to prepare for a forthcoming formal assessment to be carried out by EQ-Arts or to improve the academic provision to create a competitive advantage that would compromise the ability of EQ-Arts to form an independent judgment on the quality of that provision. - 5.3 Members of EQ-Arts Governing Board, and its Register of Peer Reviewers, includes individuals who themselves are free from major conflicts of interest or the perception of such conflicts.
-Throughout their period of tenure on the Board or Register of Peer Reviewers no member shall undertake paid consultancy work with an institution commissioning the services of EQ-Arts and must declare any such consultancy arrangements prior to their membership of the organisation as a major conflict of interest that would preclude them from any engagement with the institutions concerned. - 5.4 All of the quality assurance and enhancement activities undertaken by EQ-Arts will be operated on an independent and impartial basis that is free from conflicts of interest.
-The measures set out above are to ensure that the integrity of EQ-Arts, as an organisation, is never compromised and beyond reasonable doubt.
+Therefore, the mission of EQ-Arts is to assure and enhance quality across the CPAD sector as a whole in ways that are even-handed and impartial. - 5.2 In this latter respect, EQ-Arts does not accept, or enter into, exclusive contracts with individual institutions for paid 'consultancy' where the purpose is to prepare for a forthcoming formal assessment to be carried out by EQ-Arts or to improve the academic provision to create a competitive advantage that would compromise the ability of EQ-Arts to form an independent judgement on the quality of that provision. - 5.3 Members of EQ-Arts Governing Board, and its Register of Peer Reviewers, includes individuals who themselves are free from major conflicts of interest or the perception of such conflicts.
+Throughout their period of tenure on the Board or Register of Peer Reviewers no member shall undertake paid consultancy work with an institution commissioning the services of EQ-Arts and must declare any such consultancy arrangements prior to their membership of the organisation as a major conflict of interest that would preclude them from any engagement with the institutions concerned.